12 Best California Road Trips for Outdoor Adventure Lovers

 Eastern Sierras Road Trip Quick Facts

-Some of this trip is similar to other trips, but I wanted to make a few new distinctions and highlight even more unique areas here.
+Some of this trip is similar to other California road trips in this post, but I wanted to make a few distinctions and highlight even more of the unique areas here and showcase some of my favorite hikes in the Eastern Sierra.

-This road through the Kern Canyon is beautiful and is filled with some awesome outdoor opportunities like white water rafting on the Kern River (there are guided trips out of Isabella), there are awesome hikes like the Powers Peak Trail, and the Kern River Brewing Company is also totally worth visiting at least for lunch on your way through if you decide not to spend a day here.
+This road through Kern Canyon is beautiful and filled with awesome outdoor opportunities like white water rafting on the Kern River (there are guided trips out of Isabella).
+You can also find some great hikes like the Powers Peak Trail, and the Kern River Brewing Company is worth visiting at least for lunch on your way through if you decide not to spend a day here.

-As mentioned in the above road trip, Lone Pine is home to the epic California 14er, Mt.
+As mentioned earlier in this post, Lone Pine is home to the epic California 14er, Mt.
 Whitney, the tallest peak in the lower 48 states at 14, 505 feet.
 If you plan ahead and are lucky enough to get a Mt.
-Whitney permit, you can take the tough Mount Whitney trail to the summit or you can simply do a shorter hike and marvel at the view.
+Whitney permit, you can take the tough Mount Whitney trail to the summit.
+Otherwise, you can simply do a shorter hike and marvel at the view of this epic mountain.

 Then you’ll continue on the road to Bishop, where you can pursue your favorite outdoor passion, whether that’s hiking, mountain biking, or climbing.
 Bishop is famous for its bouldering, especially the giant and intimidating highballs of the Peabodys.

-If it’s hot out, you likely won’t want to boulder, but there are some fun swimming holes near the town of Bishop where you can easily go cool off at.
+If it’s hot out, you likely won’t want to boulder, but there are some fun swimming holes near the town of Bishop where you can cool off.

-From Bishop you can also venture off to day hike another 14,000 foot peak called White Mountain Peak.
-This is one of the few 14ers that can be easily hiked in a day.
+From Bishop you can also venture off to day hike another 14,000 foot peak, White Mountain Peak.
+This is one of the few California 14ers that can be easily hiked in a day.
 Also be sure to check out the Old Bristlecone Pine Forest on your drive up.
 These are some of the oldest trees in the world!

-Next, make your way to the cute mountain town called Mammoth Lakes to spend some time at higher elevations and cooler Summer weather.
+Next, make your way to the cute mountain town of Mammoth Lakes to spend some time at higher elevations for cooler summer weather.
 Here you can do some more hiking, as well as fishing, and you can also relax in the natural hot springs.
-Check out this list of 101 things to do in Mammoth Lakes in the summer for more ideas.
+Check out this list of 101 things to do in Mammoth Lakes in the summer for even more ideas.

 Mammoth Lakes is a hub for all things adventurous.
 It’s worth spending 2-3 days here to sample everything it has to offer.
 Mammoth has a little bit of something for everyone: mountain biking, road biking, day hiking, camping, four-wheeling, breweries, fly-fishing, lakes (so many lakes!)... its one of my favorite spots in the Eastern Sierras.